xsherryhe/facebook-clone/NOTES.md

 --belongs_to :sender, class_name: User
 --belongs_to :receiver, class_name: User
 --status enum accepted, pending
--(method in FriendRequest to add sender and receiver to each other's friends when accepted)
+--(method in FriendRequest to add sender and receiver to each other's friends when accepted)

 Post
 --body: text